 No, Your D/A will create a waveform that continuously moves from one sample point to the next.
 In that process the newly created waveform may peak above the 0dBFS ceiling which individual samples adhere to, thereby causing distortion.
-Just how bad this distortion is depends on the converter used.
-In some cases the actual peak can be as much as 3dB above the sample peaks detected in the digital domain.
+Just how bad this distortion depends on the converter used.
+In some extreme cases, the actual peak can be as much as 3-4dB above the sample peaks detected in the digital domain.

 Many of the top mastering business don’t care about ISP so why should I?